ZephArvanitis/heyzeph/rafiki-posts/2017-09-24-eating-local.markdown

 ## The challenge

-One of my teammates, Rebecca Tucker,  mentioned in passing around the beginning of September that she and her family were "eating local" for the duration of the month.
-She lives on a farm upstate and tends to be very conscious of her impact on the environment, so it felt sort of natural for her to do that, but I didn't expect that she would in turn challenge me to give it a try.
+One of my teammates, Becca Tucker,  mentioned in passing around the beginning of September that she and her family were "eating local" for the duration of the month.
+She lives on a farm upstate and tends to be very conscious of her impact on the environment, so it felt like a natural thing for her to do, but I didn't expect that she would in turn challenge me to give it a try.
 After all, I live in the middle of the largest city in the country; there's no way I could eat "local," whatever that meant.